 In the field of evidence-based medicine, checklists are often used to assess the quality of different study designs, aiming to ensure consistency across quality assessors.
-A number of existing checklists focus on methodological quality, but some also incorporate broader elements such as those relevant to cost-effectiveness analyses considered by payers or health technology assessment agencies.
+Many existing checklists focus on methodological quality of different types of study.
+Some also incorporate broader elements such as relevance of the study to cost-effectiveness analyses required by payers or health technology assessment agencies.

 Table: Commonly used quality checklists by study design

 |Randomised controlled trials (RCTs)||Cochrane risk of bias tool (Cochrane Handbook)

 |Non-randomised study designs, controlled cohort, controlled before-and-after studies||In the context of cost-effectiveness analyses: